Alternative fashion: Commodification

 Traditionally alternative clothing, shoes and accessories have been largely procured from independently owned businesses, such as the boutiques found in artistic districts of large urban centers.
-As some alternative fashion have become increasingly embraced by the mainstream, these types of small, specialized retailers have become displaced much like mainstream retail outlets by the Internet.
-Also, as fashion trends are co-opted by more and more people chain stores, which may offer a wider variety of products at a lower price and are easier to access in non-urban areas than boutiques, began to soak up a large part of the alternative fashion market.
+As some alternative fashion have become increasingly embraced by the mainstream, these types of small, specialized retailers have become displaced by the Internet, much like mainstream retail outlets.
+Additionally, as more and more people co-opted these fashion trends, chain stores, which may offer a wider variety of products at a lower price and are easier to access than boutiques in non-urban areas, began to soak up a large part of the alternative fashion market.
 This change in the availability and commodification of alternative fashions has encouraged much broader use of styles in the mainstream once only found in niche groups.
 Items from thrift & vintage shops, altered and DIY fashions have also long held a place in alternative fashion to the point where the use of mismatched second-hand clothing is considered cliche to alternative and liberal ideologies.